bradeyre/platinum-repairs/API_DOCUMENTATION.md

 - `Awaiting Repair`
 - `In Progress`

-### 2. Technician Filtering (Device Doctor Only)
+### 2. Technician Filtering (Both PR and DD)
-For Device Doctor tickets, only tickets assigned to these technicians are included:
+For both Platinum Repairs and Device Doctor tickets, only tickets assigned to these technicians are included:
 - ✅ **Marshal** (note: single 'l')
 - ✅ **Malvin**
 - ✅ **Francis**